quinlan-lab/sllobs-biostats/README.md

     - Stratification
 - Lecture 3: Linear Models
     - lm
+    - interpretation of coefficients and p-values
+    - impact and handling of outliers
+    - confidence intervals
     - Interpretation with Examples
 - Lecture 4: Generalized Linear Models
     - Why?